 This procedure works only for newer car models.
 If your car is quite old this might not work for you, as the lamp will probably need to be completely removed.
 Older cars require a longer method to change headlight bulbs, so it is advisable to bring them to a mechanic.

-If you want to read similar articles to How to Change Headlight Bulbs , we recommend you visit our Car Maintenance and Repair category.
+If you'd like to read similar articles to How to Change Headlight Bulbs, we recommend you browse around our Car Maintenance and Repair category.